FAQ: Sixth Form Entry

 How do you apply for a scholarship?

 Those performing particularly well in our entrance tests will be invited to attend an assessment day in Sevenoaks in late November, following which Academic scholarships are awarded.
-Those interested in Music, Art, Drama or Sport scholarships will be asked to indicate their interest on their confirmation forms, and these will be assessed immediately prior to the entrance tests in October.
-There is no need to make a separate application.
+Those interested in Music, Art, Drama or Sport scholarships will be asked to indicate their interest on their confirmation forms - there is no need to make a separate application.
+Short-listed candidates will be assessed in October and November.
 See our Scholarship pages for further details of co-curricular scholarships.

 A pupil may be awarded a maximum of one academic and one co-curricular scholarship.